Metastem/wikiless/README.md

 ## Why I should use Wikiless instead of Wikipedia?

+There are couple of reasons why you might want to use Wikiless:

+* Circumvent censorship (1)
+* You prevent Wikipedia getting your IP address (2)

+### 1: Circumvent censorship

+Many countries have censored Wikipedia pages, including China, France, Germany, Iran, Russia... https://wikiless.org/wiki/Censorship_of_Wikipedia?lang=en

+### 2: What's the problem of Wikipedia getting my IP address?

-**Short:** If you trust that Wikipedia has been able to defend itself from the attacks by the most powerful intelligence organisations, and/or you don't trust the Wikiless instance, then I would recommend you to keep using Wikipedia instead of Wikiless.
+**Short:** If you trust that Wikipedia has not been infiltrated and/or you don't trust the Wikiless instance you would use, then you probably want to keep using Wikipedia instead of Wikiless.

 **Long:** We know from the leaks by Edward Snowden that the U.S. National Security Agency (NSA) has identified Wikipedia as a target for surveillance already in 2009.\[1\]\[2\] Wikimedia filled a lawsuit against the NSA in 2015 in order to fight against the mass-surveillance done by the NSA.\[2\]\[3\]